Russ Hall on Enrolment

 Be on time : be prepared with your notes, in advance to the start time.
 So when the hour hits, we are rolling, because we only have an hour.
 If you're not gonna be there, let your leader facilitate or know.
 Uh, we're not doing follow up calls.
 We're not gonna go looking for you, if you're not on the call when it's time to start, we're gonna be rolling.

 Program content : it's four sessions.
-First session is "Welcome to your Promotion Training Program".
+First session is "Welcome to your Enrolment Training Program".
 We're gonna cover some of the things that are coming up in this video, not so much in just the rules for the road.
 Check them a little bit, maybe.
-Second section of the video is about promoting yourself.
-Third section is teams of two, and then, finally, your Promotion Team.
+Second section of the video is about enrolling yourself.
+Third section is teams of two, and then, finally, your Enrolment Team.
 Ultimately, the best things in life happen when we involve a team.
 That's why you're on a men's team now.
 Maybe you've heard this before.
 If you want to go fast, go by yourself, but if you want to go far, go with the team.

 [Image of a man sitting at a table, thinking, holding a pen, with a notebook/journal in front of him]